-Since 1992, More Than $38 Million has been Donated to Area Hospitals, Food Banks, Education and Youth Programs
+Since 1992, Nearly $40 Million has been Donated to Area Hospitals, Food Banks, Education and Youth Programs

-Charitable and nonprofit organizations that are receiving grants include, but are not limited to:
+Charitable and nonprofit organizations that received grants during Friday’s luncheon include, but were not limited to:

 Alzheimer's New Jersey

 Special Olympics New Jersey

 “ShopRite and Wakefern’s support and charitable contributions on tour are so important and such a key part of what makes this event special.
 We could not be prouder to have them as our partner and title sponsor in one of the strongest events on the LPGA Tour," said Tournament Director Bill Hansen.

 The ShopRite LPGA Classic Presented by Acer takes place Friday through Sunday, June 10-12.
 The 144-player field will be headlined by World No. 1 Jin Young Ko, and joining Ko in headlining the field will be several of the world’s top-ranked players, including Lydia Ko (4), Nasa Hataoka (7) Inbee Park (9) and Brooke Henderson (11); past champions from the past 10 years including defending champion Celine Boutier, Mel Reid (2020), I.K.
 Kim (2017), and two-time winners Anna Nordqvist (2015-16) and Stacy Lewis (2012, 2014), Hall-of-Famer Karrie Webb (2013) and Brittany Lincicome (2011).
 2019 AIG Women’s Open champion Hinako Shibuno, competing as a rookie on the LPGA Tour in 2022, will also tee-it-up at the ShopRite LPGA Classic for the first time since 2020.